mikesir87/blog.mikesir87.io/_posts/2019-03-29-creating-elastic-qa-env-using-aws.md

                 <img src="/images/summit-qa/architecture-03.png" />
               </div>
               <div class="flex-caption">
                 <p>On the other side of the queue is a Lambda function.
-Basically, it's a state machine (depicted below).</p>
+Basically, it's a state machine (depicted below) and determines how to respond to the event.</p>
-                <p>This function stores its state in RDS (since it's already there) and determines how to respond to the event.</p>
+                <p>Since we are already using RDS for our stacks, we store our function state there as well.</p>
               </div>
          </li>
         <li>